-The desire and open heart to support children and families are among the most important criteria for becoming a Foster or Adoptive Resource Parents.
-The ability to act as a positive role model, parent, mentor, and constant support to children while their families rebuild is the foundation of Resource Parenting.
+The desire and open heart to support children and families are among the most important criteria for becoming a Foster or Adoptive Parent.
+The ability to act as a positive role model, parent, mentor, and supporter for children, while their families rebuild, is the foundation of Partnership Parenting.

-Resource Parents are expected to demonstrate maturity and stability during the temporary placement of a child allowing the child to be protected and feel nurtured.
-They are able to meet developmental goals of each child and maintain family connections.
-This often requires the Resource Parent to work directly with birth parents towards a reunification plan.
+Caregivers are expected to demonstrate maturity and stability during the temporary placement of a child while allowing the child to be protected and feel nurtured.
+They are able to assist each child with meeting his/her developmental goals and maintain family connections.

 Must successfully complete pre-service IMPACT Family Centered Practice training

-Must complete a medical exam, finger print checks, as well as undergo both child welfare and criminal records checks/screenings.
-If you or any other adult household members (over age 18) have not been a resident of Georgia for a minimum of 5 years, you must be screened in the Child Abuse and Neglect registry of each state of prior residence
+Must undergo both child protective screenings and criminal records checks.
+If you or any other adult household members (over age 18) have not been a resident of Georgia for a minimum of 5 years, you must be screened in the Child Abuse and Neglect registry of each state of prior residence.

 Must provide proof of current residence and financial stability